BRONCOS UNIFORM CONCEPT

 Rollover zoom in the final design allows for closer inspection of details

 In early 2024, the Denver Broncos announced they would be moving away from their 1997 uniform concept.
-As one of the more egregious examples of outdated design elements (two-tone piping, WordArt-esque wordmark, mismatched stripe transitions, etc), this announcement was met with broad anticipation.
-As the release of the design loomed, leaks from inside the building started to paint a clearer view of what fans might expect from the new design.
-These rumors can be summarized roughly as follows:
+As one of the more egregious examples of outdated design elements (two-tone piping, a WordArt-esque wordmark, mismatched stripe transitions, etc), I was excited for the update.
+Over the coming months, leaks from inside the building started to paint a clearer view of what fans might expect from the new design.
+These rumors indicated:

 I found I could adapt the sleeve stripes from the 90s reference into the new design guidelines using mountains as the white portion of the stripe and the sky behind it as the blue part of the stripe.
 I wanted these mountains to do something no uniform has tried: incorporate realism into a uniform design.
-I could accomplish this goal while referencing the tradition of outdoor sports characteristic of the area by crafting these mountains in the style of a James Nieheus (The Man Behind the Maps) ski map.
+I chose to do this by referencing the outdoor sporting traditions of the area, crafting these mountains in the style of a James Nieheus (The Man Behind the Maps) ski map.

-For the helmet, I found the "snow-capped" leak to be a compelling concept.
-I thought more deeply about how to turn this into a unique design with more depth and complexity than just a plain white shell.
-I landed on the idea of using pearlescence and subtle shimmer to evoke the texture of fresh snowfall.
+For the helmet, I liked the "snow-capped" leak, but I wanted it to be snowier than just a white hardshell.
+To this end I landed on the idea of using pearlescence and subtle shimmer to evoke the texture of fresh snowfall.

-Moving on to the number font, it felt fitting for a team represented by a symbol of the wild west (a mustang) to have western elements.
+Moving on to the number font, I leaned into the wild west symbols found across the state.
 Borrowing from the signage often found in old mountain mining towns, I chose a font with an unmistakeable link to the cowboy culture of the region.

 Within this final design element, I added the final constraint from the leaks: the reference to altitude.
 I represented this motif using topographical lines corresponding to Pikes Peak (the tallest peak in Colorado) patterned within the numbers.

-Finally, to bring a sense of levity and swagger to the design while completing the set of unique references to the area, I chose to put the words "Mile High" underneath the shield on the front of the jersey, a reference to Denver and the Broncos' stadium nicknames.
+Finally, to drive home where this team plays, I chose to put the words "Mile High" underneath the shield on the front of the jersey, a reference to Denver and the Broncos' stadium nicknames.
 I also added 5280 to the nameplate of the helmet, to bring the final look together.
 I think the final product is detailed, yet minimal.
 Unique and custom, but highly referential to the classic looks the franchise has worn before.
-Specific to the region, but careful not to veer into kitsch.
+Specific to the region without kitsch.

 About one month after I made this design, the Broncos franchise released their official new look.
 For comparison, I've attached it below.